sav-che/TL-2/Authors/Nördlinger, Herman (von) {std. Nördl.}.md

-> [!cite] BHL link: this entry starts at [page 762](https://www.biodiversitylibrary.org/item/104137#page/778/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 762](https://www.biodiversitylibrary.org/page/33355849) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Nördlinger, Herman \[von\] (1818-1897), German forestry botanist; studied at Tübingen 1838-1840; studied forestry in Hohenheim 1841, Bebenhausen 1841-1842, Stuttgart 1842 and Nancy 1842-1843; professor of forestry at Grand-Jouan, Loire-inf.
-1843-1845, at Hohenheim 1845-1852; after 1855 at Hohenheim and Tübingen as administrator and professor. (*Nördl.*).
+1843-1845, at Hohenheim 1845-1852; after 1855 at Hohenheim and Tübingen as administrator and professor.
+**Abbreviated name**: *Nördl.*

 #### Herbarium and types